 - Make healthy lifestyle habits.
 Adopting a healthy lifestyle can significantly impact your sleep.
 Regular exercise and physical activity during the day can promote better sleep at night.
 But, avoid vigorous exercise too close to bedtime (less than 1 hour before) as it may interfere with sleep.
 Maintain a balanced diet, limiting caffeine and heavy meals close to bedtime, as they can also disrupt sleep.
 Additionally, ensure you stay adequately hydrated throughout the day.
 Avoid electronic devices, such as smartphones or tablets, before bed, as the blue light emitted can interfere with your natural sleep-wake cycle .

 - Manage medications and medical conditions.
 Some medications and medical conditions can affect sleep.
-Speak with your healthcare provider about the potential sleep-related side effects of any medications you are taking and discuss possible alternatives or adjustments to dosages and timing.
-If you have underlying medical conditions that impact sleep, such as sleep apnea or chronic pain, seek appropriate treatment for managing these conditions and improving sleep quality.
+Speak with a provider for senior healthcare about the potential sleep-related side effects of any medications you are taking and discuss possible alternatives or adjustments to dosages and timing.
+If you have underlying medical senior conditions that impact sleep, such as sleep apnea or chronic pain, seek appropriate treatment for managing these conditions and improving sleep quality.

 Creating a Sleep-Friendly Environment for Seniors